squidfunk/mkdocs-material/docs/changelog/index.md

 ## Material for MkDocs

+### 9.6.17 <small>August 15, 2025</small> { id="9.6.17" }

+- Fixed #8396: Videos do not autoplay when inside a content tab bug
+- Fixed #8394: Stroke width not effective in Mermaid.js diagrams
+- Fixed disappearing version selector when hiding page title

 ### 9.6.16 <small>July 26, 2025</small> { id="9.6.16" }

 - Fixed #8349: Info plugin doesn't correctly detect virtualenv in some cases